 In a crystal the molecules are in a highly ordered structure.
-To obtain crystals from a liquid solution one has to create an oversaturation, meaning that the dissolved amount of protein is above the equilibrium concentration, which leads to a meta stable equilibrium.
+To obtain crystals from a liquid solution one has to create an supersaturation, meaning that the dissolved amount of protein is above the equilibrium concentration, which leads to a meta stable equilibrium.
 There are several methods to achieve this.
 One method would be by liquid evaporation, either through temperature increase or by using vacuum evaporation.
-Other methods decrease the solubility by lowering the temperature or by adding precipitants.
+Other methods decrease the solubility by adding precipitants.
 Most proteins denature at low or high temperatures, thus the better approach for biomolecules is either vacuum evaporation or precipitant addition.
 Usually the resulting crystal concentration using vacuum evaporation is much higher but the process is more energy demanding.
 On a small scale the precipitation of the protein is often used, but the scale-up of such a crystallization process is difficult, because a homogeneous distribution of the precipitant has to be achieved to ensure a narrow distribution of crystal properties.

-When the solution is slightly supersaturated it has a metastable equilibrium and no crystals form.
-At a critical supersaturation the nucleation kinetics are large enough to generate nucleation cells, which then leads to the formation of crystals.
-If the supersaturation or concentration of the precipitant is too large, the lysozyme will precipitate, meaning that there is no ordered structure and hence no crystals are generated.
 Depending on the crystallization conditions, different crystal structures can be observed.
-In the case of lysozyme there are for instance tetragonal, rod-like and needle shaped crystals (Durbin and Feher, 1986; Groß and Kind, 2016).
-Aggregated crystals are large crystals consisting of several smaller primary crystals.
+In the case of lysozyme there are for instance isometric, rod-like and needle shaped crystals.
 Exemplary microscope images of those crystals can be seen in Fig. 1.
 The crystallization of lysozyme has already been described in literature.
-(Howard et al., 1988; Hekmat et al., 2007; Aldabaibeh et al., 2009) investigated the solubility of lysozyme in a sodium acetate buffer at various pH values and with different concentrations of the precipitant sodium chloride.
+Howard et al. (1988): Hekmat et al. (2007); Aldabaibeh et al. (2009) investigated the solubility of lysozyme in a sodium acetate buffer at various pH values and with different concentrations of the precipitant sodium chloride.
 They found that an increase of sodium chloride concentration leads to a decrease of the lysozyme solubility.
-Hence, the sodium chloride serves as an anti-solvent.
-The bulk crystallization of lysozyme using vacuum evaporation was performed by (Groß and Kind, 2016; Barros Groß and Kind, 2017).
-They investigated the impact of seeding the crystallization, meaning adding crystals from previous batches that serve as nucleation cells.
-With this method they achieved narrow crystal size distributions.
+Hence, the sodium chloride serves as a precipitant.
+The bulk crystallization of lysozyme using vacuum evaporation was performed by Groß and Kind (2016); Barros Groß and Kind (2017).
 Isometric crystals were produced using no salt at room temperature.
-At higher temperature rod-like crystals formed and using a high sodium chloride concentration needle shaped crystals could be generated.
+Using a high sodium chloride concentration needle shaped crystals could be generated.